KompleteAI/xllm/README.md

 from xllm.datasets import GeneralDataset from xllm.experiments import Experiment

-# 1. Init Config.
-It controls the internal logic of xllm, whether to apply LoRA and so on
+# 1. Init Config which controls the internal logic of xllm
 config = Config(model_name_or_path="facebook/opt-350m")

 # 2. Prepare the data